A Idioms

 - to take care or deal with someone or something

-The doctor attended to the other patient before he got to my mother.
+The doctor attended to the patient.

 attract (someone's) attention

-- to cause someone to take notice
+- to cause someone to notice you

 augur well for (someone or something)